State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

         header (for instance, if you are using IISCosign, which has "HTTP_REMOTE_USER" hard-coded in), change the header WebServerAuth looks in here.

-    Only when the such-and-such cookie is present

-        In some situations, it is useful to be able to control whether the user is logged in or not based on a cookie, even if the actual authentication takes place outside Zope.
-For example, IIS can be configured to use integrated Windows authentication, in which case NTLM or Kerberos authentication will be used to set the X-Remote-User header.
-However, you may not want your users to appear logged in to Zope at all times, for example because you can cache content much more efficiently if everyone is anonymous.

-        The solution is to use a custom view or something outside Zope to set a cookie to indicate that the user should be logged in, and then enable this option.
-If the cookie is absent, the user will not be authenticated.

 Ancestry